Speeedo83/Dell-Inspiron-5491-2in1-Hakintosh/README.md

 * Sign Of Life : Early Logo Display / Early keyboard backlight
 * cfg lock and DVMT: DO AT YOUR OWN RISK!!!
 It may brick your laptop.

+## Guide

+Create a usb in FAT with MBR map and put ru.efi in it then go to the bios, and create an entry with the path of the usb and setting the ru.efi file and the name of your choice startup and then send and finally click apply.
+Restart and press f12 among the entries you will have the last created, click any key, then click alt + ì a menu will appear and scroll to CpuSetup and click enter, in the new screen go with the arrows on the value

 ![CFG-Lock](./Screenshot/CFG-Lock.png)

 ## Color profile icc with SpiderX Datacolor Pro (Standard ambient light) Screen brightness 80%